Assistant Teaching Professor

 Research and Teaching Interests:

-I am interested in understanding what teaching strategies can improve student learning, especially in college math and science courses.
-I am also interested in assessing the impact of curriculum reforms for specific courses.
-Finally, in the past I have also studied faculty development programs, working on understanding what factors can help instructors adopt new teaching methods.
+I am interested in understanding which teaching methods best support student learning in undergraduate mathematics and science courses.
+I am also interested in assessing the impact of curriculum redesign for college mathematics courses.
+Finally, in the past I have studied faculty development programs, working on understanding what factors can help instructors adopt new teaching methods.

 Steve Bennoun completed his B.Sc. and M.Sc. in mathematics at the École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
 He then earned his PhD in mathematics at the University of British Columbia in Canada.
-Before joining UCLA, Steve was an Active Learning Lecturer at Cornell University where he focused on redesigning mathematics courses to establish consistent use of active learning as well as assessing the impact of such curricular changes.
+Before joining UCLA, Steve was an Active Learning Lecturer in the Department of Mathematics at Cornell University where he focused on redesigning mathematics courses to establish consistent use of active learning as well as assessing the impact of such curricular changes.